rmrn65/trustroots/docs/Migrating-to-Prettier.md

 # Migrating files to new Prettier formatter

-[Prettier](https://prettier.io/) is an opinionated code formatter that we use to format JavaScript, Less and Markdown files.
+[Prettier](https://prettier.io/) is an opinionated code formatter that we use to format JavaScript, HTML and Markdown files.

 - We have a git-commit hook which automatically formats your code just before commit lands using `npm run reformat-files [files]` command.
 - Only files with `/** @format */` pragma in them will get formatted, the rest will stay untouched.